tarmeli/fullstackopen-2019.github.io/src/content/osa1/part1c.md

 <!-- Tervehdittävän henkilön ikää ei metodille tarvitse välittää parametrina, sillä funktio näkee sen sisältävälle komponentille välitettävät propsit. -->

-The person's age does not have to passed as a parameter to the function since it can directly access all of the props that are passed to the component.
+The person's age does not have to be passed as a parameter to the function, since it can directly access all props that are passed to the component.

 <!-- Teknisesti ajatellen syntymävuoden selvittävä funktio on määritelty komponentin toiminnan määrittelevän funktion sisällä.
 Esim.
 Javalla ohjelmoitaessa metodien määrittely toisen metodin sisällä ei onnistu.
 Javascriptissa taas funktioiden sisällä määritellyt funktiot on hyvin yleisesti käytetty tekniikka. -->
 If we examine our current code closely, we'll notice that the helper function is actually defined inside of another function that defines the behavior of our component.
-In Java-programming defining a method inside of another method is not possible, but in JavaScript defining functions within functions is a commonly used technique.
+In Java-programming, defining a method inside another method is not possible, but in JavaScript, defining functions within functions is a commonly used technique.

 <!-- ### Destrukturointi -->
 ### Destructuring